ahmdIbrhm/BicycleSharingSystem/README.md

 ### What is poorly done?
 The things that are poorly implemented:
 * **The tool used to convert JSON, XML, or CSV into RDF**
-The reason is that this tool is not extendable to be able to convert data about train stations and car stations
+The reason is that this tool is not extendable to be able to convert data about train stations and car stations and it won't cconvert complicated strucures
-* with complicated strucures from data sources the interface to add a city would be more complicated and not fiendly-user anymore.
+* **Triple Store**
-* Try another triple stores for performance matters and data indexing.
+Try another triple stores for performance matters and data indexing.

 ### Who did what?